 The Pew Internet Research Project (www.pewinternet.org) collected data about social networking and online usage.
 They found that 71 percent of online adults use Facebook, 17 percent use Instagram, 21 percent use Pinterest, and 22 percent use LinkedIn.
 Facebook alone has about 191 million users in the United States.

-If you’re writing a business, be careful not to get carried away by using big numbers to build your case to start a business.
+Don’t get carried away by using big numbers.
 Applying large numbers (demographic or economic) to help you understand your local market might not portray an accurate picture.
 For example, do 71 percent of adults in your geographic area use Facebook?
 Probably not.

 Back to the public service announcement.
 How would you relate to the question,

 “Do you have a friend or family member who has diabetes?”
-Most likely, you would say “yes, I can relate to that”.
+Most likely, you’d say “yes, I can relate to that”.
 This is an effective way to connect with your audience.

 What can you do to avoid using large numbers when creating content (online or print) to promote your business?
 Here two of the most important things to keep in mind: